-I used to love to read, but found most of the books I read to be boring and slow moving.
-Thus, I’ve always made it a point of pride to write tight books that race forward at a rapid pace and stay super exciting.
+I’ve been writing since I was a kid, and honed my fast-writing style with nearly fifteen years in the journalism biz.
+As a young boy, I used to love to read, but found most of the books I read to be boring and slow moving.
+Thus, I started writing.
+And I’ve always made it a point of pride to write tight books that race forward at a rapid pace and stay super exciting.

 There’s always lots of action and you’ll usually find yourself saying, “I’m just going to read one more chapter before I turn the light off.”
-(The chapters are also usually short, so I get you there, too!)
+(The chapters are usually short.)

-Besides being a halfway decent writer, I also know guns and tactics, having served four years as an infantryman in the Marine Corps.
-You won’t find mistakes about guns or how things are in real life, as you so often do in other books that have been written by people who’ve never served or seen action.
+One other advantage I have as an author is I know a thing or two about guns and tactics, having served four years as an infantryman in the Marine Corps.
+You shouldn’t find many mistakes about guns or how things are in real life, as you so often do in other books that have been written by people who’ve never served or seen action.